 Knutsford (Canute’s-ford..you learn something new every day!) is lovely but marred by very low planes, as is the nearby quaint little hamlet of Bostock Green, so it was a surprise to me to find that my Wilmslow sit, although nearer to the airport, was so quiet!
 I thoroughly enjoyed coaxing the fearful rescue Wheaton Terrier outside for the first time in her life to sample some lovely walks.
 The kangaroo-hopping soon settled down much to the relief of her long-suffering bichon companion.

 I have had some void days, putting the microcamper to good use but less & less for the purposes of wild camping.
 Not only am I getting older & stiffer (dislocating my shoulder in October hasn’t helped!), those nooks & crannies that I used to come across quite regularily are becoming harder to locate.
 Much to my chagrin, I have had to admit defeat & join the Caravan & Camping Club to access their network of sites.
 Mind you, that’s no guarantee of comfort – I’d found wild camps with more facilities than the muddy field with tap & elsan; I shan’t name the farm site that had something brown in the water tap hose & Delamere Forest site vibrates with the train traffic.
 O, well, no such thing as Paradise this side of Heaven!

-The rest of the year looms large in my house/pet sitting sights, although my desire to continue this lifestyle prevaricates with the level of pleasure in each sit when it contains owners that are economical with the reality of their pet’s foibles (think undisclosed dog-on-dog aggression, incontinence, pulling etc) but for now it is back to Ashbourne, then Denton…bring it on!
+The rest of the year looms delightfully large in my house/pet sitting sights, although that fluctuates when a sit surprises with the reality of undisclosed dog-on-dog aggression, incontinence, pulling etc but for now it is back to Ashbourne, then Denton…bring it on!